-“We have seen it from targeted attackers, more sophisticated groups that are really trying hard to not necessarily play a numbers game, but to focus on a particular organization and exfiltrate data from it,” Baumgartner said.
+“We have seen it from targeted attackers, more sophisticated groups that are really trying hard to not necessarily play a numbers game, but to focus on a particular organization and exfiltrate data from it,” Kaspersky security researcher Kurt Baumgartner said.
 “In the past, that’s taken extra effort and extra talent.
 So it wasn’t quite as common, but it is becoming more common.”

 How Does Steganography Work?

 How steganography works depends on the type of information that’s hidden and the type of file or site it’s hidden in.
-Many steganography methods hide information in images, for example.
+Many steganography methods hide information in images, for instance.

-“There are a lot of different ways to implement steganography — or the code itself — into the images, it just depends on what method the actor who creates that piece of code wants to use,” Jon Clay, VP of threat intelligence at Trend Micro, told me.
+“There are a lot of different ways to implement steganography — or the code itself — into the images, it just depends on what method the actor who creates that piece of code wants to use,” said Jon Clay, VP of threat intelligence at Trend Micro.